wazuh/wazuh-documentation/source/azure/activity-services/activity/log-analytics.rst

     :align: center
     :width: 100%

-2 - Access the ``API permissions`` section and proceed to grant the required permissions to the application.
+2 - Access the ``API permissions`` section and add the required permissions to the application.

 .. thumbnail:: ../../../images/azure/logsanalytics3.png
     :title: Log Analytics App